Mia Fishel: Youth

 Fishel has represented the United States at under-15, under-17 and under-20 level.
 In 2016, Fishel was part of the winning team at the 2016 CONCACAF Girls' U-15 Championship and was individually named player of the tournament having scored seven goals.
 In 2018, she was part of the squad that won the 2018 CONCACAF Women's U-17 Championship, scoring in a group stage victory over Bermuda and again in the semi-final against Haiti.
 The result qualified the team for the 2018 FIFA U-17 Women's World Cup where Fishel scored the opening goal in a group stage win over Cameroon, the United States' only win as the team was eliminated as bottom of the group.
 In 2020, Fishel won her third regional youth title as part of the winning squad at the 2020 CONCACAF Women's U-20 Championship.
 She scored a new all-ages national-record 13 goals including two in a 4–1 win over Mexico in the final but finished second in the golden boot race by one goal behind Haiti's Melchie Dumornay.
 She was, however, voted player of the tournament.
 She was a finalist for U.S. Soccer Young Female Player of the Year 2020 alongside Trinity Rodman and eventual winner Naomi Girma.

 Senior

 In October 2020, Fishel received her first United States senior call-up by Vlatko Andonovski for a 27-player 11 day training camp in Commerce City, Colorado.
 The camp was the first in seven months as a result of the COVID-19 pandemic and included four college players with Fishel being the youngest.
+Fishel received her second call-up for the senior team in September 2023 for a set of friendlies against South Africa and subsequently made her senior team debut in the second match against South Africa on September 24, 2023.
+On October 29, 2023, in her hometown of San Diego, Fishel scored her first goal for the national team in her second appearance, a friendly against Colombia which finished 3–0.
+On February 19, 2024, Fishel tore the anterior cruciate ligament in her right knee while training for the 2024 CONCACAF W Gold Cup.

 Personal life

 Fishel's uncles, Andrew and David Bascome, both played international soccer for the Bermuda national team.
 Andrew's daughter, Druw Bascome, is Fishel's cousin.
 The two played against each other when the United States met Bermuda at the 2018 CONCACAF Women's U-17 Championship.

+Fishel published a children's book, Big Fish, in late 2024.